Mark A. Nook - President, UNI

 Dr. Colleen S Mulholland - Interim Dean, Associate Professor, College of Education

-Dr. Colleen S. Mulholland received her doctorate degree from the University of Central Florida Curriculum and Instruction.
+Dr. Colleen S. Mulholland received her doctorate degree from the University of Central Florida in Curriculum and Instruction.

 She received a Master’s Degree from University of Central Florida in Instructional Systems Design and a Bachelor’s Degree from University of Kentucky, Middle School Education.